microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing.md

 (https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box#examples). -->
 [Please see this table of current ProgressBar and ProgressRing modes and states.](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/user/kathyang/progress-styles/active/progress-styles/progress-styles.md)

-The following examples show how to use the isIndeterminate property to change the mode of the ProgressRing and the Value property to change the proportionate amount indicated.
+The following examples show how to use the IsIndeterminate property to change the mode of the ProgressRing and the Value property to change the proportionate amount indicated.

 ## Indeterminate ProgressRing